ggreer/geoff.greer.fm/_posts/2016-08-26-gnome-terminal-cursor-blinking-saga.md

 ### Conclusion

 The issue to re-add the blink checkbox still exists: [Bug 559990 - Add UI for the cursor blink preference](https://bugzilla.gnome.org/show_bug.cgi?id=559990).
 I doubt it will be fixed any time soon.
 In case you were curious: OS X has a non-blinking cursor by default.
-Changing it just requires checking a box in the settings:
+Changing it requires checking a box in the settings menu:

 ![OS X Terminal.app settings](/images/Screen Shot 2016-08-29 at 18.35.49.png)